With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreCunningham Childrens Home is a mental health facility in Urbana, IL, located at 1301 North Cunningham Avenue, in the 61802 zip code.
-Cunningham Childrens Home provides residential treatment and telemedicine/telehealth.
-Cunningham Childrens Home provides couples/family therapy, individual psychotherapy and group therapy to children / adolescents.
+Cunningham Childrens Home provides telemedicine/telehealth and residential treatment.
+Cunningham Childrens Home provides dialectical behavior therapy, activity therapy and trauma therapy to children / adolescents.
 Cunningham Childrens Home also supports children/adolescents with serious emotional disturbance.
-Some other services available at Cunningham Childrens Home include case management, vocational rehabilitation services and education services.
+Some other services available at Cunningham Childrens Home include education services, case management and vocational rehabilitation services.

 Learn MoreRosecrance Fox is a mental health treatment clinic in Champaign, Illinois, located at 1801 Fox Drive, in the 61820 zip code.
-Rosecrance Fox provides outpatient treatment and telemedicine/telehealth.
-Rosecrance Fox provides cognitive behavioral therapy, behavior modification and individual psychotherapy to adults, young adults and seniors 65 or older.
-Rosecrance Fox also supports people with serious mental illness, people with trauma and people with PTSD.
-Additional services provided by Rosecrance Fox consist of illness management and recovery, case management and intensive case management.
+Rosecrance Fox provides telemedicine/telehealth and outpatient treatment.
+Rosecrance Fox provides cognitive behavioral therapy, activity therapy and individual psychotherapy to young adults, seniors 65 or older and adults.
+Rosecrance Fox also supports people with serious mental illness, people with PTSD and people with trauma.
+Additional services provided by Rosecrance Fox consist of intensive case management, legal advocacy and case management.

 Learn MorePresence Saint Marys Hospital Behavioral Health Unit is one of mental health facilities in Kankakee, Illinois, located at 500 West Court Street, 60901 zip code.
 Presence Saint Marys Hospital Behavioral Health Unit provides hospital inpatient treatment.
-Presence Saint Marys Hospital Behavioral Health Unit provides dialectical behavior therapy, individual psychotherapy and couples/family therapy to adults, seniors 65 or older and young adults.
-Additional services provided at Presence Saint Marys Hospital Behavioral Health Unit include chronic disease/illness management, case management and illness management and recovery.
+Presence Saint Marys Hospital Behavioral Health Unit provides behavior modification, couples/family therapy and individual psychotherapy to seniors 65 or older, adults and young adults.
+Additional services provided at Presence Saint Marys Hospital Behavioral Health Unit include chronic disease/illness management, illness management and recovery and case management.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.